Why the Watchtower Simply Needs to Go

 Why am I an activist?
 What do I hope to accomplish by speaking out against Jehovah’s Witnesses?
 It’s simple, really.
 The Watchtower needs to go.
 As a religion, as an organization.
 It needs to go away, liquidate, disappear into the night.

-The Watchtower organization might give some leeway on the issue of blood transfusions, as medical treatment is able to break down whole blood even more and offer more alternatives to blood itself.
-There may come a time when whole blood is rarely necessary and we don’t have as many Witnesses dying due to their refusal of blood transfusions, but that will only happen through medical advances, not because of real concessions by the Watchtower.
+The Watchtower organization might give some leeway on the issue of blood transfusions, as medical treatment is able to break down whole blood even more, and offer more alternatives to blood itself.
+There may come a time when whole blood is rarely necessary, and we won’t have as many Witnesses dying due to their refusal of blood transfusions, but that will only happen through medical advances, not because of real concessions by the Watchtower.

 All that aside, it doesn’t matter.
 The Watchtower needs to go.
 Completely.
 These major issues, important as they are, just aren’t enough for me to stop my activism, even if these changes were all enacted tomorrow.
 Why not?